 We delegate user authentication to a third party identity provider (IdP), which creates a separation of concerns that provides an additional layer of security.

-We support extensive logging, providing enhanced visibility that helps administrators to monitor, troubleshoot and investigate activity throughout their networks and endpoints - including both unauthorized activity, and activity by individuals who are authorized to access a resource but may be acting outside the bounds of their business authority.
+We support extensive logging, providing enhanced visibility that helps administrators to monitor, troubleshoot and investigate activity throughout their networks and endpoints.

 User data flows are encrypted end-to-end, and even though they may pass through relays (components on Twingate-controlled infrastructure), Twingate has no ability to decrypt such data.